Welcome

 Hugues De La Plaza: An Analysis Of Murder Vs. Suicide

 BLUF | Formal analytical techniques originally developed for use in intelligence analysis are equally effective in crime analysis.
-The 2007 death of dual citizen Hugues de la Plaza, who was found deceased in his San Francisco, California, apartment, is unresolved by local authorities with conflicting hypotheses as to whether he succumbed by homicide or suicide.…
+The 2007 death of dual citizen Hugues de la Plaza, who was found in his San Francisco, California, apartment, is unresolved by local authorities with conflicting hypotheses as to whether he succumbed by homicide or suicide.
+Two…

 Keep reading